 Sunday, September 21, 2014

-Clinton Foundation: Governor Bill Clinton's 1992 Democratic Nomination Speech: New Democrats Take Power in the Democratic Party
+Clinton Foundation: Governor Bill Clinton's 1992 Democratic Nomination Speech

 In 1992 when the Democratic Party nominated Bill Clinton for President, the Democratic Party completed the transition it started in the mid 1980s after losing the 1984 presidential election in another landslide similar to 1984 and the third landslide loss they had at the presidential level since 1972 and after the 1984 landslide loss.
 A coalition of Democrats who by the time Bill Clinton wins the Democratic nomination for President in 1992 were called New Democrats who aren’t Moderate Democrats, but Liberal Democrats, but not in the stereotypical ways that Liberals tend to get stereotyped as today.